 We’ve all said it at one time or another, “Everyone is on Facebook so I need to be too.”
-That isn’t really an accurate statement though.
+That's not really an accurate statement though.
 Using social media as a communication tool requires assessment, planning, goal setting, reporting (analytics), and monitoring.
 The audience you want to reach may not favor Facebook primarily.
-Until you align your strategy with your tactics your efforts may be unfruitful.
+Until you align your strategy with your tactics, your efforts may be unfruitful.

-In our social media efforts we strive to be credible thought leaders that encourage authentic conversations, promote online visibility, and convert online activities to on-campus participation.
+In our social media efforts we strive to be credible thought leaders who encourage authentic conversations, promote online visibility, and convert online activities to on-campus participation.

 The Social Media Manager is available as a resource, strategist, and promoter of your program’s social media efforts to accomplish those goals.

 At CUI we practice the hub and spoke model for social media.
 This model allows for a centralized position (Social Media Manager) to be cross-functional using Social Media Community Managers to promote CUI’s brand.
 Social Media Community Managers are staff or faculty members across campus who represent a CUI community using social media.
 It is their responsibility to manage, engage, promote and advocate their expertise on social media site(s) specifically designed for their department.